• Resources

 If you gave detailed answers in your application forms, you can even restate the same information at your hearing.
 (Learn more about how to write strong answers for the function report and work history report.)

 The whole Social Security disability process is frustrating, but avoid insulting the judge or anyone else in the hearing.
-The judge is the one who decides whether or not to approve your benefits claim and it can help your case if you make a good impression. so as best as you can, show up on time, speak calmly, and answer politely.
+The judge is the one who decides whether or not to approve your benefits claim, and it can help your case if you make a good impression.
+So, as best as you can, show up on time, speak calmly, and answer politely.

 Preparing for your disability hearing can be overwhelming.
 It’s important to follow the tips above, but you may still want more help.
 Maybe you’re just afraid of speaking at the hearing on your own.